cconrady/Data-Viz-in-R-ggplot2/README.md

 PS.
 Check out the [tidyverse](https://www.tidyverse.org/packages/) package.
 It's a collection of useful packages like `dplyr` and `ggplot2`, and a bunch of others.

 PPS.
 I'm not going to pretend that Python isn't a great option, perhaps even better than R. For starters, the community is much larger - and this matters.
 A lot.
 You'll have better luck finding sample code online.
 You'll have a wider selection of packages.
 You'll find more tutorials online, more courses.
 But you won't be able to order a pizza<sup>\*</sup>.
 You may have heard this before, it's a pretty common saying.
 It's meant to drive home the idea that no single programming language or software can do _everything_.
 It's about choosing the right tool (or combination of tools) for the job.
-And with this in mind, you should definitely
+With this in mind, it's not a bad idea to learn R. Like a Phillips screwdriver, it may come in handy one day!

 <em><sup>\*</sup>As of 24-Aug-2021, you can definitely order a pizza using Python.</em>